 It is not by chance that there are distinct classes of music instrument.
-The hit, the plucked, the blown, and the scraped exist because they map distinct physiological traits of our species.
+The hit, the plucked, the blown and the scraped exist because they map distinct physiological traits of our species.
 Each requires completely different motor skills.
-I am not an academic, let alone a neurologist, so it might be that in a dark cupboard somewhere, someone has carried out research, comparing brain scans as these classes of instruments undergo a set musical task.
+I am not an academic, let alone a neurologist, so it might be that in a dark cupboard somewhere, someone has carried out research comparing brain scans as these classes of instruments undergo a set musical task.
 I have not, however, come across any controlled study that looks at this issue.
 My hunch is this.
-When a pianist, a violinist, a guitarist, a trumpeter, or a flautist of similar ability are asked to play an A 440 at various durations and amplitudes, or a phrase, or a complete piece, the neuron activity in the brains of each performer lights up in different amounts and in different parts of the brain.
-In the reductionist world of European notated classical music, a note is often a note.
+When a pianist, a violinist, a guitarist, a trumpeter or a flautist of similar ability are asked to play an A 440 at various durations and amplitudes, or a phrase, or a complete piece, the neuron activity in the brains of each performer lights up in different amounts and in different parts of the brain.
+In the reductionist world of European notated classical music, a note is often a note is often a note.
 But from an instrumentalist's perspective, and of paramount importance in improvised music, it matters how a note is produced.
 The haptic feedback and instrument motor skills are fundamentally other for the various classes of instrument.

-A violin bow comes loaded with cultural baggage to be confirmed, augmented, or undermined.
+A violin bow comes loaded with cultural baggage to be confirmed, augmented or undermined.
 The conventions and inventions associated with a bow are beautiful performance options, not just technical issues to be solved or ignored.
 The bow at work delivers a complex and subtle narrative, and in the context of improvised music at least, it makes you wonder how keyboard players continue to get away with it.

-Apparently at Johns Hopkins University, researchers have fingered the medial prefrontal cortex region of the brain as the happening place that lights up when musicians improvise.
-This is the bit of the brain that flashes when people say "Well, that's enough about me, what do you think about me?"
-According to Dr. Limb (is that true?), improvisers simultaneously switch off the dorsolateral prefrontal cortex, where the brain plans careful actions and self-censoring.
+At Johns Hopkins University, researchers have fingered the medial prefrontal cortex region of the brain as the happening place that lights up when musicians improvise.
+This is the bit of the brain that flashes when people say, "Well, that's enough about me, what do you think about me?"
+According to Dr. Limb, improvisers simultaneously switch off the dorsolateral prefrontal cortex, where the brain plans careful actions and selfcensoring.
 If only improvising were that simple.
-There is clearly a long way to go on mapping cognition in music, let alone improvised music (15).
+There is clearly a long way to go on mapping cognition in music, let alone improvised music [24].

-Nirvana?
+NIRVANA?

 Can an improvising violinist now buy a commercially available interactive bow?
-Well, not only a violin bow, but the full set of viola, cello, and double bass bows are now available.
-Based on thiry years of his own and other's R & D (notably Don Buchla), Keith McMillen's K-bow looks like it will break out of the experimental ghetto and into the hands of any violinist who dares or cares (16).
+Well, not only a violin bow, but the full set of viola, cello and double bass bows is now available.
+Based on 30 years of his own and others' R&D (notably that of Don Buchla), McMillen's K-Bow (Figs 6 and 7)looks like it will break out of the experimental ghetto and into the hands of any violinist who dares or cares [25].
 Within the fiberglass bow are two loops of wire acting as an antenna; it gives precise positional information about the bow in relation to an emitter that is tucked under the fingerboard.
-There is the expected x, y, z axis accelerometer in the frog of the bow.
+There is the expected x, y and z axis accelerometer in the frog of the bow.
 There is a very reliable pressure sensor that measures bow grip and makes an excellent program switch.
-There is a force sensing resistor that measures bow hair displacement.
-Altogether, there are seven streams of high quality continuous controller information transmitted via Blue Tooth to a computer.
-The bow is perfectly balanced and weighs no more than a regular bow (the MIT hyperbow weighs 30% more than a regular carbon fiber bow).
-Max-based standalone software, written by Barry Threw, allows for signal processing, sampling, looping, and the immersive possibilities of surround-sound.
+There is a force-sensing resistor that measures bow hair displacement.
+Altogether, there are seven streams of high-quality continuous controller information transmitted via Bluetooth to a computer.
+The bow is perfectly balanced and weighs no more than a regular bow.
+Max-based stand alone software, written by Barry Threw, allows for signal processing, sampling, looping and the immersive possibilities of surround sound-with clear visual monitoring.
 Not bad for a bow.